About Children Come First

 If you are interested in joining the CCF Provider Network or have questions about your current contract with Children Come First (CCF), please contact the CCF Provider Network & Quality Care Specialist, Elizabeth Park-Floyd.

 - CCF Provider Application: New providers must complete this application and submit it to our Provider Network Coordinator prior to their acceptance into the CCF network.

-- Provider Manual Download and review this form as it will provide you with necessary and helpful information related to being a provider in the CCF network.
+- CCF Provider Manual: Download and review this form as it will provide you with necessary and helpful information related to being a provider in the CCF network.

-- Prior Authorization Form & Prior Auth Instructions: Clinicians providing a clinical service to any CCF client need to complete this form every 90 days and submit it to RISE.
+- To fill out the Prior Authorization Form electronically, click here.
+For a PDF of the Prior Authorization form click here & Prior Auth Instructions: Clinicians providing a clinical service to any CCF client need to complete this form every 90 days and submit it to RISE.

 - Verification of Training Certificate

-Completed forms can be sent to the Provider Network Coordinator, Brianna Vejvoda:
+Completed forms can be sent to the CCF Provider Network & Quality Care Specialist, Elizabeth Park-Floyd:

 Attn: Provider Network